 Roosevelt Water Conservation District

-On-site features include a new maintenance facility that supports related welding, carpentry, storage and equipment maintenance activities as well as fleet management needs including vehicle maintenance, repair and supply storage.
-An outdoor storage area surrounds the maintenance building and provides access to and around the building for trucks and tractors, with access controlled via vehicle gates.
-A significant and unique additional site feature is the “legacy park” that was created to host educational programs, and which features historic relocated tower and canopy elements that celebrate the significant role RWCD has played for the region for over 100 years, as well as decorative fencing and gates.
+Additional on-site features include a new maintenance building that complements the main structure.
+This building serves RWCD’s equipment maintenance activities such as welding, carpentry, storage and also fleet vehicle maintenance, repair and supply storage.
+An outdoor storage area surrounds the maintenance building and provides access to the work areas for RWCD vehicles and tractor equipment, with entry controlled via secure vehicle gates.
+Adaptive also worked with RWCD to develop a new “legacy park” that is available on-site as well to host educational programs for elementary school students.
+This unique amenity honors the rich history of the organization, and features historic relocated tower and canopy elements as well as decorative fencing and gates to celebrate the significant role RWCD has played for over 100 years in the region.